 Keep track of how often you use the restroom.
-If you miss two to three bowel movements, talk to your health care team about medicines that prevent constipation.
+If you miss two to three bowel movements, talk to your health care team about medications that prevent constipation.

 Your health care team may suggest a stool softener, laxative or fiber supplement.

-Only take over-the-counter or prescription medicines as directed by your health care team.

-Do not take other medicines without talking to your health care team first.
-If you become constipated and take a medicine to make you have a bowel movement, the problem may get worse.
-Other kinds of medicine can also make the problem worse.
+Only take over-the-counter or prescription medications as directed by your health care team.
+Do not take other medication without talking to your health care team first.
+If you become constipated and take a medication to make you have a bowel movement, the problem may get worse.
+Other kinds of medication can also make the problem worse.